sashite/sashite.dev/documents/feen/1.0.0/index.md

 ---

-### Optional Semantics for Piece Modifiers

-FEEN allows for optional **prefixes** and **suffixes** to be applied to piece identifiers.
-These modifiers are semantically undefined within the FEEN specification itself, but are intended to convey optional metadata about the state or capabilities of pieces.
-Their interpretation is left to the consuming application or game engine.

-#### Prefixes

-- `-` — May indicate that a piece is in a diminished or restricted state.
-- `+` — May indicate that a piece is in an alternative or special state.

-#### Suffixes

-- `=` — May denote a dual-option status or bidirectional capability.
-- `<` — May denote a left-side constraint or condition, relative to the initial player's perspective.
-- `>` — May denote a right-side constraint or condition, relative to the initial player's perspective.

-These modifiers provide a framework for representing piece-specific conditions while maintaining FEEN's rule-agnostic design.

----

 ## Field 2: `<PIECES-IN-HAND>`

 This field lists the pieces available for future placement on the board:

-- Droppable pieces (also referred to as _pieces in hand_) are represented using their symbolic identifiers, as defined in `<PIECE-PLACEMENT>`, including case but without modifiers (prefixes or suffixes).
+- Droppable pieces (also referred to as _pieces in hand_) are represented using their symbolic identifiers, as defined in PNN, including case but **without modifiers** (prefixes or suffixes).
 - If multiple occurrences of the same piece are available, they must be grouped and preceded by a number indicating their count.
   - For a single occurrence, no numeric prefix is used (e.g., "P").
   - For two or more occurrences, a numeric prefix must be used (e.g., "2P", "10P").